 There is a wealth of information available online, so please keep yourself informed about current guidance.

 There may be vulnerable people in your community who need your help.
 This could involve collecting groceries, making telephone calls, dog walking or simply providing a friendly voice of reassurance.
-Always ensure you have no symptoms, are practicing social distancing and recommended hygiene when it comes to washing your hands.
+Always ensure you have no symptoms, are practising social distancing and recommended hygiene when it comes to washing your hands.

 Vulnerable groups, including those who are pregnant or over 70, may be feeling particularly anxious about coronavirus.
 If you know somebody who falls into this category, please offer them support and reassurance.